kostakis/ACMEFlix/README.md

 # How to run

-This is an intellij project but you can also run it from the command line.
+This is an IntelliJ project, but you can also run it from the command line.
-If you run it using itellij then evertying is set up.
+If you run it using IntelliJ then everything is set up.

 ## Prerequisites

 If you decide to run it by hand you have you must have the below
 * Maven
 * Java 17

-And of course you should have set the JAVA_HOME envirometnal veriable
+And of course you should have set the JAVA_HOME environmental variable

-Go the root directory of the project.
+Go to the root directory of the project.

 ```bash
 mvn clean package